 DR OLIVER SKIBBE / SCIENCE PHOTO LIBRARY DR OLIVER SKIBBE / SCIENCE PHOTO LIBRARY

 Vampyrella reproducing.
-Time-lapse light microscopy footage of Vampyrella lateritia daughter trophozoites emerging from a digestive cyst (oval) during the reproductive stage of its life cycle.
-The cyst is near an empty strand of algae (tubular) that it ate and which it digested to fuel the reproductive cell division.
+Time-lapse light microscopy footage of Vampyrella lateritia daughter trophozoites emerging from a digestive cyst (round) during the reproductive stage of its life cycle.
+Also present are small (10-micrometre diameter) colourless Nuclearia rhizopods gathering to feed on the remains defecated from the digestive cyst.
 Vampyrella is a unicellular micro-organism sometimes described as a 'vampire amoeba'.
-It attacks other microscopic organisms, such as algae, and penetrates their cell walls and extracts the contents.
+It attacks other microscopic organisms, such as Spirogyra algae (bottom), and penetrates their cell walls and extracts the contents (green).
+After feeding, it forms this cyst and divides to form daughter cells.
 Vampyrella are found in aquatic freshwater environments, with other vampyrellid species found in soil and in the sea.
-The speed of this footage has been increased to ten times normal.
+The speed of this footage has been increased to twenty times normal.

 Model release not required.
 Property release not required.

 Contact us if you require the original or other formats.